gchq/sleeper/docs/development/rust-local-validation.md

 The Rust workspace is under `rust/`.

-For general Rust development, use WSL/Linux or the repository development container.
-These are the recommended local environments.
-Native Windows can still be useful for targeted portability checks, but it is not a generally supported development environment.
+The Rust workspace can be developed locally on Linux, WSL or macOS, or in the repository development container.
+These environments use the same Rust toolchain workflow.

 A useful focused integration test for the Rust data-processing path is: